Prompt Fuzzing for Fuzz Driver Generation: Design

-\tool constructs LLM prompts that focus on generating specific combinations of library APIs. \autoref{fig:prompt} shows the prompt template used in \tool.
-To compose diverse prompts for program generation, \tool incorporates two crucial components: the \textit{task} and the \textit{library context}.
-Additionally, when specialized guidelines are required for creating fuzz drivers with specific libraries, the \textit{library context} can be included.
-The \textit{task} component specifies the details of the intended programs that LLMs should generate.
-It involves which API functions from the libraries should be used and these API functions should be included within a \textit{LLVMFuzzerTestOneInput} function.
-Furthermore, the component adopts a zero-shot \textsf{Chain-of-Thought}~\cite{zero_cot} to enhance the focus of LLMs.
-The \textit{library context} component imparts a contextual understanding of library APIs to assist LLMs in accomplishing the work designated in \textit{task}.
-This includes API signatures, custom type definitions, and included headers in the library.
-Given the context length limitations and the cost of corpora for current LLMs, \tool limits the number of APIs and custom types used in the \textit{library context}.
-When a library has an excessive number of API functions surpassing a set limit (for instance, 100), \tool employs a random selection strategy to choose a manageable number of API functions each time, ensuring we stay within the limitation.
-As for custom types, \tool is designed to select only those types that are utilized by the APIs in the chosen API combination, ensuring both relevance and efficiency.
-By integrating a contextual understanding of the libraries, the occurrence of "hallucination" code produced by LLMs can be significantly reduced\cite{hallucination, bi-etal-2019-incorporating, peng2023check, lewis2020retrieval}.
-The \textit{library specification} plays a crucial role in guiding LLMs to generate code that adheres to specified patterns required by libraries.
-Some library APIs may read inputs from files, file streams, or file descriptors, which can deviate from the standard routines of fuzz drivers.
-By incorporating the relevant library specifications into the prompts for LLMs, we can make it easier to generate code patterns that adhere to these specifications.
-Once such a prompt is generated by filling the inputs in these components, \tool queries LLMs with the prompt to generate programs.
+\tool constructs prompts that instruct LLMs to generate programs with specific combinations of library API functions.
+To synthesize such an LLM prompt, \tool fills in a prompt template (\autoref{fig: prompt}) with extracted library gadgets and a designated API combination.
+For effective fuzz driver generation, a template has the following components: \begin{itemize} \item The \textit{task} component details the intended programs that LLMs should generate.
+It specifies which API functions from the libraries are mandatory within a \textit{LLVMFuzzerTestOneInput} function. \item The \textit{library context} includes API signatures, custom type definitions, and headers in the library.
+Given the context length limitations and token cost of current LLMs, \tool restricts the number of API functions and custom types in \textit{library context}.
+When a library has too many API functions, exceeding 100 for instance, \tool uses a random selection strategy to choose a manageable subset each time.
+For custom types, \tool selects only those types that are used by the chosen API functions for relevance and efficiency.
+By integrating a contextual understanding of the libraries, we can significantly reduce the occurrence of "hallucination" code produced by LLMs~\cite{hallucination, bi-etal-2019-incorporating, peng2023check, lewis2020retrieval}. \item The \textit{library specification} guides LLMs to generate code that adheres to specified patterns required by the libraries.
+Some library API functions may read inputs from files, file streams, or file descriptors, which may deviate from the standard routines of fuzz drivers.
+By incorporating the relevant library specifications into the prompts for LLMs, we help LLMs generate code patterns that adhere to these specifications. \end{itemize} Once \tool fills in these components to generate a prompt, it queries LLMs with the prompt to generate programs.